Close

 • Processing timelines and government compliance standards

-Belarus introduced an electronic visa system in March 2025 for citizens of 67 countries, with around 1,500 e-visas issued since launch.
+Belarus introduced an electronic visa (e-visa) system on 20 March 2025 for ordinary passport holders of 67 countries, enabling fully online applications through the E-Pasluga portal without visiting a consulate.
 Located at the crossroads of Europe and Asia, Belarus offers unique opportunities for international visitors, making proper visa preparation crucial for your successful journey.

 02